Introduction

 GLP-1 fatigue isn't one thing.
 It's two things — and they're not the same.

-Most people experience both at once, which is why it feels so impossible to fix.
 You try one thing for the energy, you try another thing for the focus, and nothing seems to work — because you're treating one problem with a fix designed for the other.

 So let's separate them.